sourmash-bio/sourmash/doc/command-line.md

 these "standalone manifests" may be useful for organizing large collections of signatures.
 They can be generated with the `sig collect`, `sig manifest`, and `sig check` subcommands.

+The only difference between standalone manifests and internal manifests are that standalone manifests contain externally resolvable path names in the `internal_location` column.

 Suppose you have a large collection of signatures (`.sig` or `.sig.gz` files) in a location (e.g., under a directory, or in a zip file).
 You